Student-RECS/RECS-Demo/README.md

-# RECS-Demo
+# Code-Demo
 This is my first Git Repository
+Author - Akanksha Kushwaha